JackDca/Mailpilewiki/Commands.md

 There are lots of commands.
-Type "help" to get a list.
+Type "help" in the command line interface to get a list.
 See [[URLS]] for API endpoint specifications.
 See [[Command plugins]] for adding new commands.